Professor warns of two new ‘telltale’ Covid symptoms as cases rise

 He added that a sore throat was more commonly reported in people with coronavirus than a regular common cold.

-If you spot these two symptoms you should assume it’s Covid, Professor Spector wrote.
+If you spot these two symptoms you should assume it is Covid, Professor Spector wrote.

 “There are twice as many Covid cases as common colds currently,” he tweeted.
 “The ratio has never been so high.